google/nodejs-container-image-builder/README.md

         the name of the image you're going to be saving to. calls to image.save() will replace this image.

 - `image.addFiles({[targetDirectory]:localDirectory},options): Promise<..>`
-    - _BREAKING CHANGE_ between 1x AND 2x
-        - positions of `targetDirectory` and `localDirectory` were flipped in the object.
-        - when paths are specified as an object the keys are now `targetDirectory`.
-        - this enables copying the same files into a container to different paths and CustomFiles

     - tar local directories and place each at targetDirectory in a single layer.
     - symlinks are replaced with their files/directories as they are written to the layer tarball by default.